Digitizing Nature – Field Books to Fossils

 Many field records from the 19th century were meticulous enough to reveal how ecosystems have changed over time.
 Former Collections Manager Rusty Russell used a set of more than 22,000 historic field records from southern California to analyze how ecosystems had responded to rapid urbanization.
 He led teams of young citizen scientists in resurveying historic field sites.
 Comparing the first to second half of the 20th century, he calcualted a 30 percent change in plant species composition; some species could not be found while others had invaded the area.

-At the National Museum of Natural History, long conveyor-belts feed plant specimens and records into an imaging machine.
-Even at a rapid digitization rate of about 4,000 specimens per day, it could take more than five years to digitize the whole collection.
+At the National Museum of Natural History, long conveyor-belts fed plant specimens and records into an imaging machine.
+Even at a rapid digitization rate of about 4,000 specimens per day, it took seven years to digitize the whole collection.
 Museums are employing information specialists, such as Sylvia Orli, to speed them into the digital age.

 Consider that museums are racing to digitize not only their plant specimen records, but also animals, rocks and minerals, human artifacts, and other collections.
 At nearly 25 million objects with electronic records to date, the Smithsonian is gradually working its way through all 138 million specimens and other objects in its care.